 Our referencing is done by an independent professional referencing company and includes checks and verification of all personal credit, employment and previous address information for all applicants that is available and would normally be expected to be undertaken to confirm your ability to act as a responsible tenant capable of meeting their commitments as set out in the tenancy agreement.

 In some cases a guarantor will be required.

-The guarantor or a replacement or subsequent guarantor must be aware that they are expected to guarantee the tenancy for as long as it continues even if it becomes Statutory Periodic.
-The guarantor must also complete an application form and agrees to be referenced in the same way as the tenant Once again should your application be declined because the guarantor does not satisfy the referencing requirements then the same deductions as set out earlier will be made before the reservation fee is returned to you by electronic bank transfer.
+The guarantor or a replacement or subsequent guarantor must be aware that they are expected to guarantee the tenancy for as long as it may continue even if it becomes Statutory Periodic (exceeds the initial contract period).
+The guarantor must also complete an application form and agrees to be referenced in the same way as the tenant.
+Once again should your application be declined because the guarantor does not satisfy the referencing requirements no explanation need be given by Beech Properties.

 Your tenancy agreement will be an Assured Shorthold Tenancy (AST), any deposit paid will be registered under the tenancy deposit protection regulations which came into force on 6th April 2007.
 You will be advised of how your deposit is protected in line with the tenancy deposit protection regulations.

 Appointments to move into the property will usually only take place during office hours.

 You will need to pay all rent and deposit and any further monies related to your Tenancy that have been agreed prior to the day of moving into your new home.
 Your Landlord / Beech Properties reserves the right to increase the rent from that advertised if you mention in your application that you intend to keep a pet, if you are found to be keeping a pet which was not mentioned during the application process the landlord / Beech Properties reserves the right to increase your rent